RupakMukherjee/PPPL-CCI-2021/index.md

 ### Evaluation

-In example Test1-A1, we discussed how graph 1 and graph 2 are showing that the model is not producing results that are not ideal since the lines are not aligned.
-Also, graph 3 results are not exactly at zero.
+In example Test1-A1, we discussed how Graph 1 and Graph 2 are showing that the model is not producing results that are not ideal since the lines are not aligned.
+Also, Graph 3 results are not exactly at zero.
 From Test1-A1 to Test1-A5, I have increased the values of the dense layers and epochs in an attempt to improve the results.
 The output graphs of Test1-A2 to Test1-A4 show improvement with the increased values of the parameters and epochs.
 Test1-A1 is less accurate, and as I adjusted the parameters, Test1-A4 is the most accurate.
 When I got to Test1-A5, it seemed that increasing the values parameters may not be the answer to getting a perfect model.
 Though Test1-A5 has the highest values of dense layers of the test cases, the results are not as accurate as I predicted.
-Compared to Test1-A4, Test1-A5’s graph 1 has increased values and is less aligned.
+Compared to Test1-A4, Test1-A5’s Graph 1 has increased values and is less aligned.
 Also, graph 2 is showing graphs are less aligned.
-Lastly, graph 3 shows that the error values have increased and are further away from zero.
+Lastly, Graph 3 shows that the error values have increased and are further away from zero.
 Now that we are done evaluating Test 1-Advection-Diffusion Equation, let’s evaluate Test1-Burger’s Equation.

 ## Burger's Equation